Momart: 2004 warehouse fire

-Falkland Islands Holdings
+Acquisition

 In 2008 Momart was acquired by Falkland Islands Holdings (FIH), an international services group that owns services businesses focused on transport and logistics.
 Following the acquisition, Momart's key management and staff has continued to work within the group to drive the company's continued expansion, particularly in rapidly growing overseas markets.
 In that same year Momart's administrative offices were moved from Hackney to Whitechapel from where the company operated all of the administration, coordination, shipping, finance, and IT services.

-Customs procedures

 In 2009 HMRC granted Momart the then-unique privilege amongst fine art transport companies to undertake all of its customs procedures in-house.
 In 2011, Momart was certified as an Authorised Economic Operator (AEO), enabling the company to simplify customs bureaucracy and speed up passage within the EU for their clients.

-New premises

 In 2013 the company relocated its head office to South Quay, East London where it currently resides.
 In 2016 Momart expanded its storage facilities in Leyton, East London, with a new purpose-built unit providing additional 2,500 m2 of specialist art storage space.